Five UWC Colleges Appoint New Heads

 Leaving UWC Mahindra College but not leaving the UWC movement, Pelham Lindfield Roberts will take the helm as Principal at UWC Changshu China upon the retirement of Principal Robert Clarence.
 Pelham is well-known within the UWC movement for his time teaching at UWC Atlantic College in Wales, and for his current service as Head of UWC Mahindra College, a role he has held for the last five years.
 Between his positions at UWC, Pelham held Headships at international schools in the United States, South Africa and at Salem International College in Germany (part of Schule Schloss Salem, the first school founded by Kurt Hahn).

 “It has been a difficult decision for me to leave Mahindra College, where I have enjoyed an exhilarating and highly rewarding time as Head, and it was only the anticipation of what we will be able to achieve together in Changshu that persuaded me to consider a change.”

-The most recent appointment comes for UWC Red Cross Nordic, which today announced the selection of Guđmundur Hegner Jónsson as its new Rektor.
+On 9 February, UWC Red Cross Nordic announced the selection of Guđmundur Hegner Jónsson as its new Rektor.
 Guđmundur will take the place of current Rektor Richard Lamont, who is leaving UWC RCN after six years of dedicated service to the College.
-Originally from Iceland, Guđmundur joins UWC Red Cross Nordic from his current position as Headmaster of a college in the United Arab Emirates, previously having worked in international schools in China, Serbia, and Italy.
+Originally from Iceland, Guđmundur joins UWC Red Cross Nordic from his current position as Headmaster of the secondary school section of an international college in the United Arab Emirates, previously having worked in international schools in China, Serbia, and Italy.

 “I am truly delighted and humbled to have been offered the position as Rektor of UWC Red Cross Nordic and I am very much looking forward to visiting again and to establishing myself on campus together with my family.
 It will be an honour to lead such an inspirational school and to be part of the wider UWC and Red Cross movement whose aspirational values I fully share.”